aamirpervez/NextJS-Blogging-Complete-WebApp/README.md

 ## Getting Started

+Before running any project, First run this command to install all the packages in the project.

+Command : npm install

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev
 # or
 yarn dev
 ```
+## That's it, enjoy working on it. ;-)

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.